Jade Plant Care: 7 Secrets to Keep Yours Thriving

 3. Place on top of moist soil (don’t bury it)

-4. Mist occasionally and wait—roots and tiny plants will eventually form at the base
+4. Mist occasionally and wait — roots and tiny plants will eventually form at the base

-Best timing: Spring and summer, when the plant is actively growing.
+Best timing: spring and summer, when the plant is actively growing.

 My Real Experience: From Killing to Thriving